Netflix-Skunkworks/qiro-logo/README.md

  is:
   `f(x + iy) = f(z) = z^2 - 0.2`.

-This fractal is often named "Glynn Tree", named after Earl Glynn who was one of the first to generate images based on the previous formula.
+This fractal is often named "Glynn Tree", named after Earl Glynn, who was one of the first to generate images based on the previous formula.
 See the [GlynnTree.java](https://github.com/qiro/qiro-logo/blob/master/src/main/java/io/qiro/logo/GlynnTree.java)
 file for more details about the computation.
-There are two post processing:
+There are two custom post-processings:

 - the surrounding dark color is removed by thresholding
 - the grey color of the tree is accentuated (via a square function)